cambridge-collection/cudl-data-processing-xslt/docs/README.md

 # CDCP XSLT Transforms

-The docker container in `./sample-implementation` contains a minimalist implementation of the basic infrastructure underlying CDL's TEI Processing.
-It can be used as the basis for [rolling out your own implementations](#rolling-your-own-implementation).
+The docker containers in `./sample-implementation` contain implementations of the basic XSLT transformation engine for [CDL's TEI Processing](https://cambridge-collection.github.io/tei-data-processing-overview).

+At present, there is only one container: `render-only`.
+This provides an MVP implementation that transforms a TEI file into HTML.
+The XSLT is not meant to be used for production as it only deals with the half dozen or so elements required to output a valid HTML document.
+However, it can be used as the basis for [rolling out your own implementations](#rolling-your-own-implementation).

-The codebase is able to run either as:
+The codebase for all containers can be run as either:

-1. an AWS lambda that responds to an SQS notification informing it of a file change to source file.
+* an AWS lambda that responds to an SQS notification informing it of a file change to source file.
 The results are output into the S3 bucket defined by the `AWS_OUTPUT_BUCKET` environment variable.

-or

-2. a CI/CD or local build acting upon any number of items contained within the `sample-implementation/source` dir.
-The outputs are copied to `sample-implementation/out`.
+* a CI/CD or local build acting upon any number of items contained within the `sample-implementation/render-only/source` dir.
+The outputs are copied to `sample-implementation/render-only/out`.

 ## Prerequisites